NBCU Launch Tv Directors Program | Female Forward

 - Where is the Program located?

-The program is virtual.
-However, shadowing and directing assignments are in-person and can take place anywhere in the United States, depending on where the assigned series is being filmed.
+Shadowing and directing assignments are in-person and can take place anywhere in the United States, depending on where the assigned series is being filmed.
+Travel and accommodations for the shadowing and directing assignments will be provided.

 - May directors hold other forms of employment or be enrolled in school while in the Program?

 Yes.
-However, if accepted into the Program, shadow and directing assignments will assume first-priority and are in-person.
+However, if accepted into the Program, the mandatory workshops, shadows and directing assignment will assume first-priority.

 - Is there an application fee?